 Post Type Generator is a free online tool to help you create and set up custom post types easily with a simple and intuitive user interface.
 With this tool, you can copy and paste PHP code for custom post types in a few clicks.

-One notable feature of this tool is that it can be used independently from Meta Box core plugin.
-Therefore, you don’t need to install the Meta Box core plugin to use Post Type Generator.
+One notable feature of this tool is that it can be used independently from Meta Box.
+Therefore, you don’t need to install the Meta Box to use Post Type Generator.

 Set up a New Custom Post Type

 After opening this tool here, fill in the basic information for your new custom post type like Plural name, Singular name and Slug in the General tab.
 The Function name and Text domain already have default values, but you can change them as well.

 The Labels tab lets you enter the labels of your post types that will show up in the Admin Dashboard.

 In the Advanced tab, the description of each field will help you set up some advanced options for your post types display.

 - Publicly queryable?
 If you tick the box, it can query to take the data of your post type so that the content of it can be displayed on the front end.

 - Similarly, put a tick to the Show UI? and Show in nav menus? if you want to show your post type UI and show your post type in nav menus in the Dashboard.
 It’s recommended to enable them for easy management.